AsherTeo/Few-Shot-Object-Detection-for-Self-Annotation-using-Grounding-DINO/README.md

 ## 1. Introduction

 In traditional computer vision workflows, dataset annotation is often the most time-consuming and labor-intensive step.
 Anyone who has manually drawn bounding boxes knows how tedious it becomes when working with thousands or even millions of images.
-This challenge is even greater for domain-specific objects, where pre-trained or zero-shot detection models may not generalize well.
+This challenge is even greater for domain-specific objects, where zero-shot detection models may not generalize well.

 Even though modern vision models are trained on millions of images and have seen a wide variety of objects, and many works have demonstrated zero-shot detection as a way to ease daily annotation work, in practice the recall is often too low for reliable self-annotation.
 Missed objects and excessive false positives still require substantial human effort to correct, which limits the usefulness of purely zero-shot approaches.